 It all started with an old chair back in the early 1970’s.
 My mother was unable to say no when a neighbor offered a channel back chair needing to be reupholstered.
 Having sewed since forever, I made a slipcover for it and took it for my college dorm room.

-An ad for an upholstery class at a local high school adult education class caught my eye during the late 1970’s which provided the instruction to recover the chair using the existing base padding.
-The wood on the arms and legs was scratched and I even refinished that.
+An ad for an upholstery class at a local high school adult education class caught my eye during the mid 1970’s which provided the instruction to recover the chair using the existing base padding.
+The wood on the arms and legs was scratched and I refinished that.
 Pleased with the outcome, I went on to reupholster all the furniture that I owned.
 In the mid 1990’s I reupholstered the channel back chair again, that time rebuilding it from the frame up and replacing all internal materials.

 In 1989, pining to be home with young children, I established an upholstery business out of my home.
 I worked in my living room for a short while before building a professional workroom where I work out of today.
 Eventually, I added slipcovers, custom window treatments, and interior design services to my repertoire.